ryanlupinski/Portfolio-Optimization/README.md

 ## Preface
 - I wanted to learn python, so I decided to build a tool that would help me invest my money in a quantitative, un-biased, and methodical strategy.
 - I built this tool without any formal python training. <mark>It is very 'un-pythonic' in its current state.
 Bare with me as I make updates and improve the tool<mark>.
-- I am learning to use Github and Github Pages to build a portfolio of my projects and document how I am learning python and improving the tool.
+- I am learning to use GitHub and GitHub Pages to build a portfolio of my projects and document how I am learning python and improving the tool.

 ## Summary
  - This python script was developed to automate the investing strategy of Meb Faber's 'Trinity Portfolio' as described here: [Cambria Investments](https://www.cambriainvestments.com/wp-content/uploads/2016/07/Trinity_DIGITAL_final.pdf) (external link)
- - Faber's Trinity Portfolio has 3  core elements: 1) assets diversified across a global investment set, 2) tilts toward investments exhibiting value and momentum traits, and 3) exposure to trend following.
+ - Faber's Trinity Portfolio has 3  core elements: 1) assets diversified across a global investment set 2) tilts toward value and momentum and 3) exposure to trend following.
  - 11 ETFs make up the portfolio (See Listing 1).
  - The first 50% of the portfolio allocates a fixed weighting to each asset class based on Global Market Portfolio (GMP) theory
  - The second 50% uses momentum and trend-following calculations to allocate an additional 10% to the top 5 performing asset classes.